dutchie027/vultr-php/README.md

 * Bring in more of the function(s) from Vultr
 * Document the class(es) with proper doc blocks better
+* Move the documentation in to separate markdowns
+* Rework the error functions to be cleaner
+* Fix the STDOUT and create a handler to deal with displaying JSON returned
 * Clean up the code a bit more
 * Stuff I'm obviously missing...